kedlaya/same-class-number/README.md

 In the subdirectory "Part III":

 - `orbits.sage`: Sage subroutines for computing orbit representatives for the action of a finite group on subsets of a finite set.
+This code is derived from [this repository](https://github.com/kedlaya/orbits).
 - `linalg.sage`: Sage subroutines for linear algebra.
 - `preamble.sage`: Common declarations for the notebooks in this folder.
 This includes some initialization code   plus a function `closeout` run at the end to report results.
 - A series of Jupyter notebooks covering the Brill-Noether strata in genus 6.
 These all require Magma and `polys.xlsx`.